qiqixixi1001/automotive-safeic-practice/articles/01_automotive_safeic_practice_d01_github_en_revised.md

 Which FIT setup file is used?
 Which FIT standard is selected?
 Which analysis initialization file controls the run?
-Where are native tool outputs expected?
+Where are backend-native outputs expected?
 Where are managed reports stored?
 Where are fault lists indexed?
-Where is the common safety database stored?
+Where is the evidence database stored?
 What is the database session name?
-Can the real tool path be configured without changing public scripts?
+Can the backend be configured without editing public scripts?
-Can preflight run without a real analysis engine?
+Can preflight run without a private backend?
-What command will be executed after the engine is configured?
 Which later demos consume the expected outputs?
 ```